 Now that we have defined each of the terms, here are a few significant differences in how a digital workspace is distinct from a digital workplace.

-Digital workspaces tend to be task-specific, while a digital workspace is more consistent over time.
+Digital workspaces tend to be task-specific, while a digital workplace is more consistent over time.
 A digital workplace is mainly an environment where team members virtually meet to collaborate, access workspaces and maintain an overview of tools and resources.
 This work environment allows for the storage of documents and data, access to tools, and everything that enables employees to work together effectively.
 Like the physical workplace, it is all about the employee experience and fostering its corporate culture.

 On the other hand, the digital workspace changes depending on your needs and tasks.
 For instance, a list-making application becomes your workspace when you use it to manage tasks.
 You can then move on to work on a social media management application to schedule and manage social media posts, which becomes your digital workspace for those purposes.